matteodem/meteor-easy-search/pages/index.md

 ---
-title: "Easy-to-use search with Blaze Components and Elastic Search Support"
 ---

 Easy Search is a simple and flexible solution for adding Search Components to your Meteor App.
 Read the documentation to [get started](/docs/).